 Moroccan Lamb Stew Couscous

-For this stew he also recommended some meaty shanks.
+For this lamb stew couscous he also recommended some meaty shanks.
 Great choice.
 He even wanted to dice the meat for me but I love to do that myself.
 But hey, thanks for the offer then!

 - 1 ⅔ lbs lamb shanks (675 g)